NicoleRauch/RefactoringLegacyCode/EclipseProjects/README.md

 # EclipseProjects
 This is the accompanying code to the talk.
-Most of the code is in German.

 ## Structure
 The project "Common" is a neccessary prerequisite for all other projects.
 It contains the shared classes as well as a single regression test.
 This test is used in every other project to prove that the overall implementation is still running.